350Z AiM PDM32 Integration

 - Fuel Level

-- Vehicle Speed (not sure if individual wheel speed is available)
+- Slip status (not sure if this is available)

 From Sensors Connected to PDM32